jstr14/Marvel/README.md

 # Marvel
 Application to show info about Marvel Characters and apply different concepts and libraries to try them.
 This App is **under development.**

+## Implemented functionalities

+  - Show Superhero List in a RecyclerList with infinite Scroll
+  - Add Navigation Drawer with Favorite Characters option
+  - Save info of favorite Characters to show them when the user has not internet connection
+  - Add functionality to share images and text of selected character on other apps (Twitter, Email, Telegram...)
+  - Show detail info of character at, select one
+  - Search view to query characters by name

 ## Background